Content Creators

 • More efficient way to pain point issues when analasing the scene.

-How to proper name your Textures:
+How to properly name your Textures:

 • Asset name should clearly represent what the texture is.